U. Srinivas: Instrument

-Unlike a typical mandolin's eight strings, tuned to GG-DD-AA-EE, Srinivas generally used only five strings tuned to CGCGC.
-Copies of this style of mandolin are available in India, and several other Indian mandolin players have used instruments just like it (including his brother, U.Rajesh, and his student, Suresh Kumar).The design and its specific string combinations are patented in India and USA.
+He later tuned his five strings to CGCGC.
+(He sometimes played an instrument built with a sixth tuner, which he did not use.)
+Copies of his style of mandolin are available in India, and several other Indian mandolin players have used instruments like it (including his brother, U.Rajesh).

 Personal life

 Srinivas married U. Sree, daughter of a vigilance officer from Andhra Pradesh, and veena player, in 1994.
 The couple had a son, Sai Krishna (also known as Naani Krissh, a director who made his directorial debut with Opperah in 2017), and were divorced in 2012.
 After their divorce U. Sree received custody of their son.

-U.Srinivas was an ardent devotee of the Paramacharya of Kanchi.
-He was also a follower and devotee of Sri Sathya Sai Baba and had performed before him on several occasions.
+U. Srinivas was an ardent devotee of the Paramacharya of Kanchi.
+He was also a follower and devotee of Sri Sathya Sai Baba and had performed in front of him on several occasions.

 Illness and death

 Srinivas (also known as Mandolin Shrinivas) was undergoing treatment for a liver condition and had undergone a liver transplant on 11 September 2014.
 While recovering, he died at Apollo Hospital at 9:30 AM on 19 September 2014 after experiencing complications.